2009 Fort Hood shooting: Hasan's family

 A spokeswoman for the Hasan family said that the actions of their cousin were "despicable and deplorable", and did not reflect how they were raised.

 American Muslim groups

 The Council on American-Islamic Relations (CAIR) condemned the shooting and noted that it was not in keeping with Muslim teachings.
-The spokesman asked Americans to treat it as an "isolated incident of a deranged individual."
-He pointed out that disturbed individuals could use any religion for their own purposes, but the Muslim community condemned this violence.
+CAIR president called the shooting a "cowardly attack" and added: "No political or religious ideology could ever justify or excuse such wanton and indiscriminate violence."

 Salman al-Ouda, a dissident Saudi cleric and former inspiration to Osama bin Laden, condemned the shooting, saying the incident would have bad consequences: